FlyingPhish/YetAnotherNessusParser/config/consolidation_README.md

 1. **Start with the examples** - Copy and modify existing rules
 2. **Test incrementally** - Add one pattern at a time
+3. **Use debug mode** - See exactly what's being matched
-3. **Check the original JSON** - Look at the raw Nessus data to see exact vulnerability names
+4. **Check the consolidated JSON** - Look at actual plugin outputs in results
-4. **Use simple patterns first** - Get basic matching working before adding complexity
+5. **Use simple patterns first** - Get basic matching working before adding complexity

 ---

 **Remember:** The goal is to reduce noise and group related issues.
-Start simple and gradually refine your rules as you learn what works for your environment.
+Plugin output searching is powerful - start simple and gradually refine your patterns as you learn what works for your environment.